One way to improve your overall equipment effectiveness (OEE) is to eliminate what’s known as the Six Big Losses.

 How Digitization Can Help

 In fact, some losses, like small stops and slow cycle speeds, are really difficult to measure using pen and paper.
 At the same time, they easily add up in terms of lost production time and costs.

 Keep unplanned and planned stops to a minimum

-One way to reduce unplanned stops is to empower your operators to perform cleaning, inspection and lubrication (CIL) tasks, as well as other small maintenance activities, independently.
+One way to reduce unplanned stops is to empower your operators to perform cleaning, inspection, and lubrication (CIL) tasks, as well as other small maintenance activities, independently.

 For one, these systems always provide the latest version of the article.
 And because the knowledge base is accessible via smartphones or tablets, workers no longer waste time searching for and fetching the knowledge item.

 Create a performance baseline

-Connected worker platforms like 4Industry enable you to register your equipment, tools and other assets, providing a helpful visualization of how all your machines are interconnected.
+Connected worker platforms like 4Industry enable you to register your equipment, tools, and other assets, providing a helpful visualization of how all your machines are interconnected.
 With this feature, you can better understand what the problem is and where it is located.

 The platform makes it easy to notify personnel and assign tasks whenever a deviation is detected, and you can even use the historical data to pinpoint maintenance focus areas.

 Minimize defects with thorough, interactive work instructions

 Connected worker platforms provide task management tools that let you easily schedule planned checkups and CIL tasks.
 When a job is due, the application automatically notifies relevant workers, helping them resolve the issue quickly.

 Workers have instant access to all the necessary information, and more experienced operators can easily share their expertise by creating new knowledge articles or provide feedback on existing ones.

-Want to stay up to date with everything Industry 4.0?
+Want to stay up to date with everything related to modern manufacturing?
 Connect with us on LinkedIn to find out about our latest blogs, whitepapers, reports and much more!